sanchitkalra/cs-f111/README.md

 24. Any element of an array is addressible by it's index.
 Example `arr[i]` where arr is an array of length L and i lies between 0(inclusive) and the length of the array(exclusive).
 25. Since an array is a sequential store of memory, each element's address can be represented as `element-address = base-address + (sizeof(element)*index)`, where base-address is the address of the first element which so happens to be the address of the array.
 26. Values from an array can be passed by value and passed by reference.
 An example call by value: `function(arr[i])` and a call by reference would be like `function(&arr[i])` where i is any valid index of the array.
 A value passed by reference may be dereferenced with the dereference(`*`) operator.
-27. Since an array is a reference the address of the first element, `function(&marks[0])` and `function(marks)` is the same.
+27. Since an array is a reference to the address of the first element, `function(&marks[0])` and `function(marks)` is the same.
 The receiving variable in the `function` must be pointer of the same datatype and each element can be accessed by incrementing the pointer to the requisite index.
 28. Individual elements of an array can also be accessed in the following manner: `*(arr + i)` where i is the requisite index.
 This can also be written in this way `i[arr]`.
 Essentially `arr[i]`, `*(arr + i)`, `*(i + arr)` and `i[arr]` are equivalent.

 Note: Obvious inferences have been omitted, they can always be looked up in the lecture slides if needed.